emusat2021/IO-Math-Lessons/README.md

 The video from the "Lesson" page is to capture the pupil's attention to the lesson and make the lesson more interesting.
 #### Forms
 - Forms are used to create a test in the "Lesson and Exercises" page for the pupil to asses him/herself at the end of the lesson.
 - There are buttons that are providing correct answers, as well, for test feedback.
+- When the "Click here for answer" button is clicked, a collapsed div is shown, containing the answer and an explanation.
+The collapsed div was realized using Bootstrap.
 #### Favicon
 - A favorite icon has been implemented so that a user can recognize the logo on the browser tab.
+#### Sign-up modal
+A sign-up modal is presented in all pages.
+The sign-up can be accessed via the Navbar.
+It is realised using Bootstrap.
+#### Footer
+The footer is styled using Bootstrap.
+It contains links to social media as well as a disclaimer and a copyright note.
 #### About page
 * Short presentation about IO Math Lessons.
 * Testimonials from users.